The Addictions and Their Treatment Course

 At the conclusion of this activity, participants should be able to:

 - Describe new advances in the pharmacotherapy and psychotherapy of addictive disorders.

-- Discuss the epidemiology of substance use disorders and their co-occurrence with other mental disorders and review current recommended approaches for concurrent treatment of substance use disorders and other mental health disorders
+- Discuss the epidemiology of substance use disorders and their co-occurrence with other psychiatric disorders and review current recommended approaches for concurrent treatment of substance use disorders and other mental health disorders.

 - Describe the role of genetics in the risk for developing alcohol and other drug use disorders.